I’ve only been in Sweden for a few days, and I’m loving it. I’m not sure whether I’d love it in the winter, but, in July, it’s a great place to be.

 4. Water, water everywhere

 Stockholm isn’t just the name of a city; it’s an archipelago as well.
 The city sits on a cluster of islands—I don’t know how many—but that’s only a fraction of the total.
 The archipelago encompasses 30,000 islands, extending both north and south.
-I’ll write another time about my visit to Nässlingen Island, but take my word for it: it’s gorgeous out there.
+Later in this trip I visited Nässlingen Island; take my word for it: it’s gorgeous out there.